danielaparker/jsoncons/doc/md/Pages/jsoncons.md

 ```
 ### About jsoncons::json

-The `json` class is an instantiation of the `basic_json` class template that uses `char` as the character type
+The [json](https://github.com/danielaparker/jsoncons/wiki/json) class is an instantiation of the `basic_json` class template that uses `char` as the character type
 and sorts object members in alphabetically order.
 ```c++
 typedef basic_json<char,
                    JsonTraits = json_traits<char>,
                    Allocator = std::allocator<char>> json;
 ```
-If you prefer to retain the original insertion order, use `ojson` instead.
+If you prefer to retain the original insertion order, use [ojson](https://github.com/danielaparker/jsoncons/wiki/ojson) instead.

-The library includes an instantiation for wide characters as well,
+The library includes an instantiation for wide characters as well, [wjson](https://github.com/danielaparker/jsoncons/wiki/wjson)
 ```c++
 typedef basic_json<wchar_t,
                    JsonTraits = json_traits<wchar_t>,
                    Allocator = std::allocator<wchar_t>> wjson;
 ```
-If you prefer to retain the original insertion order, use `wojson` instead.
+If you prefer to retain the original insertion order, use [wojson](https://github.com/danielaparker/jsoncons/wiki/wojson) instead.

 Note that the allocator type allows you to supply a custom allocator.
 For example, you can use the boost [fast_pool_allocator](http://www.boost.org/doc/libs/1_60_0/libs/pool/doc/html/boost/fast_pool_allocator.html):
 ```c++